iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Doesn't seem easy enough to use.
+Can't see it going "viral".
+(Scuse the pun).<br> :date: __2021-04-15 11:48:20__

+> I was in this for over a.
+Year but your system through me out and I can no longer get into it and can't email anyone.
+Too baf<br> :date: __2021-04-14 17:41:53__

+> This app worked really well, now for some reason, it won't let me log in.
+I've uninstall and reinstalled and changed my password, nothing has helped 🤷‍♀️<br> :date: __2021-04-13 13:17:59__

 > Suddenly asking me to login each time and now not recognizing my account aftrr reinstalling.<br> :date: __2021-04-09 17:53:00__